 Table B-4 lists vacant parcels without significant environmental constraints where residential development is allowed.
 There is a limited amount of vacant residentially zoned land in the city.
 Ten sites totaling 7.65 acres were identified for the site inventory.
-All of these sites allow 100% residential use.
+All of these sites allow 100% residential use, and only one of the sites (2 potential units) allows non-residential use.
 Sites allowing multi-family development at a density of 10 to 20 units/acre, all of which are zoned PRD, are assigned to the moderate-income category while single-family zoned sites are assigned to the above-moderate category.
-As indicated in the analysis of Completed, Approved and Pending Projects (Table B-3), sites allowing 100% multi-family residential uses (i.e., those sites in with PRD zoning) are being developed on average at 78% of the maximum allowed density.
+As indicated in the analysis of Completed, Approved and Pending Projects (Table B-3), sites allowing 100% multi-family residential uses (i.e., those sites in with PRD zoning) are being developed on average at 8878% of the maximum allowed density.
 The PRD zoned sites in Tables B-3 and B-4 are of similar size, with an average size of 0.21 and 0.24 acres, respectively.
-For the purposes of calculating realistic development potential of vacant multi-family residential sites, the City conservatively assumed they would be developed at 75% of allowed density.
+For the purposes of calculating realistic development potential of vacant multi-family residential sites, the City conservatively assumed they would be developed at 8075% of allowed density.
 For single-family zoned sites, the analysis assumes one unit per lot.
-While there are potential constraints on portions of the vacant sites (e.g., possible environmentally sensitive habitat, easements or flood overlays over portions of the sites), the City calculates allowed density based on gross rather than net acreage and counts areas containing sensitive habitat toward a project's open space requirements.
+While there are potential constraints on some portions of the vacant sites (e.g., possible environmentally sensitive habitat, easements or flood overlays over portions of the sites), given the City calculates allowed density based on gross rather than net acreage and counts areas containing sensitive habitat toward a project's open space requirements.
 This allows development to avoid constraints while maximizing density.
-Given the low number of potential units on each of these sites, constraints are not anticipated to reduce the realistic development of the sites below the 75% of allowed density assumed in the analysis.
+Given the low number of potential units on each of these sites, constraints are not anticipated to reduce the realistic development of the sites below the 8075% of allowed density assumed in the analysis.